Freemasonry: Liberal landmarks and philosophical foundations

+These principles reflect the Enlightenment values that informed early Freemasonry, emphasising human reason, freethought, progressive social engagement, and intellectual liberty.

+Furthermore, the Grand Orient de France famously describes what Freemasonry is in the first article of its constitution, deviation from these principles could lead a Grand Lodge to become un-recognised by the GOdF :

+International Recognition Networks

+Both traditions have established complex international networks to facilitate recognition and cooperation.

+Many Liberal Grand Lodges participate in CLIPSAS, which adheres to less stringent recognition requirements than Anglo-American bodies.
+Founded in 1961 by eleven sovereign Masonic bodies, CLIPSAS has grown to include over 100 member obediences worldwide.
+Though CLIPSAS's influence was challenged by the GOdF's withdrawal in 2019, it remains significant in facilitating Liberal Masonic relations globally.
+Other important Liberal Masonic international organisations include TRACIA (coordinating Liberal bodies across Europe and Latin America) and UMM (uniting Mediterranean Masonic bodies).

+Anglo-American Freemasonry operates primarily through bilateral recognition between Grand Lodges, with the UGLE, Grand Lodge of Scotland, and Grand Lodge of Ireland (collectively known as the "Home Grand Lodges") having particular influence within this system.
+The Conference of Grand Masters of North America provides another forum for Anglo-American Masonic cooperation, though without the formal recognition powers of CLIPSAS in the Liberal tradition.

-Other degrees, orders, and bodies
+Other degrees, orders and bodies

 Blue Lodges, known as Craft Lodges in the United Kingdom, offer only the three traditional degrees.
 In most jurisdictions, the rank of past or installed master is also conferred in Blue/Craft Lodges.
-Master Masons are able to extend their Masonic experience by taking further degrees, in appendant or other bodies whether or not approved by their own Grand Lodge.
+Master Masons are able to extend their Masonic experience by taking further degrees, in concordant or other bodies whether or not approved by their own Grand Lodge.

 The Ancient and Accepted Scottish Rite is a system of 33 degrees, including the three Blue Lodge degrees administered by a local or national Supreme Council.
 This system is popular in North America, South America and in Continental Europe.
-In America, the York Rite, with a similar range, administers three orders of Masonry, namely the Royal Arch, Cryptic Masonry, and Knights Templar.
+In America the York Rite, with a similar range, administers three orders of Masonry, namely the Royal Arch, Cryptic Masonry and Knights Templar.

-In Britain, separate bodies administer each order.
+In Britain separate bodies administer each order.
 Freemasons are encouraged to join the Holy Royal Arch, which is linked to Mark Masonry in Scotland and Ireland, but completely separate in England.
-In England, the Royal Arch is closely associated with the Craft, automatically having many Grand Officers in common, including H.R.H the Duke of Kent as both Grand Master of the Craft and First Grand Principal of the Royal Arch.
-The English Knights Templar and Cryptic Masonry share the Mark Grand Lodge offices and staff at Mark Masons Hall.
+In England the Royal Arch is closely associated with the Craft, automatically having many Grand Officers in common, including Prince Edward, Duke of Kent, as both Grand Master of the Craft and First Grand Principal of the Royal Arch.
+The English Knights Templar and Cryptic Masonry share the Mark Grand Lodge offices and staff at Mark Masons' Hall, London.
 The Ancient and Accepted Rite (similar to the Scottish Rite), requires a member to proclaim the Trinitarian Christian faith, and is administered from Duke Street in London.
+Conversely, the Societas Rosicruciana in Anglia is a fully independent esoteric organisation that requires members be United Grand Lodge of England Master Masons.

-In the Nordic countries, the Swedish Rite is dominant; a variation of it is also used in parts of Germany.
+In the Nordic countries the Swedish Rite is dominant; a variation of it is also used in parts of Germany.